76th Mobile Brigade Combat Team

-76th IBCT soldiers redeploy from Iraq.

-The 76th Infantry Brigade Combat Team ("Night Hawks") is a modular infantry brigade of the United States Army National Guard of Indiana.
+The 76th Mobile Brigade Combat Team ("Night Hawks") is a infantry brigade of the United States Army and the Indiana National Guard.
 It is headquartered in Lawrence Readiness Training Center, on the grounds of Fort Benjamin Harrison.

 History

-In the buildup to World War I, the United States Congress approved the formation of seventeen new National Guard divisions, numbered 26 through 42.
+During World War I, the United States Congress approved the formation of seventeen new National Guard divisions, numbered 26 through 42.
 The states of Indiana, Kentucky, and West Virginia were chosen to provide units for the 38th Infantry Division.
 Indiana's 151st and 152nd Infantry regiments formed the new 76th Infantry Brigade.
 One field artillery regiment from the 38th Division served in combat in France as part of the new 42nd (Rainbow) Division.
 The rest of the 38th Division arrived in France in October 1918 and Julius Penn was assigned to command the 76th Brigade.
 The division's organization and training were still in progress during the war's final offensive, so it was used to provide replacement soldiers for front line units.

 The 38th Division was activated for federal service again in 1941, with the same organizational structure that had been used in World War I. However, in 1942, the Army reorganized its structure, and the 76th Brigade ceased to exist as an identifiable military organization.

 On 1 March 1963, as part of the Army's Reorganization Objective Army Division (ROAD), the Headquarters and Headquarters Company of the 1st Brigade, 38th Infantry Division was born.
 Less than 20 months later, it was restored to its 1917 designation of 76th Infantry Brigade, known as the "Blue Devil" Brigade.
 Since the creation of the 76th Brigade at Indianapolis on 1 November 1965, the unit has moved to Columbus, to Camp Atterbury and to Bedford, with units located throughout southern Indiana.

 Out of the ashes of the Blue Devil Brigade, the Nighthawk Brigade was formed.
 The 76th Infantry Brigade (Separate) was formed on 1 September 1994 at Indianapolis, Indiana this time with units located throughout the state of Indiana.
 The Nighthawk Brigade was selected to be one of the 15 enhanced brigades with a charter to achieve and maintain a higher state of readiness than previously expected of National Guard brigades.
 The unit relied heavily on the existing infantry regiments.
 The lineage of each combat regiment still in Indiana can be found within the brigade.

 Under a plan approved by Army Chief of Staff General Eric K. Shinseki, in December 2000 the Army announced which active and reserve forces will see service in Bosnia and Kosovo through May 2005.
 Under the plan, units from the active Army and reserve forces supported the Stabilization Force mission, known as SFOR, in Bosnia or the Kosovo Force, known as KFOR, for six-month periods.
 SFOR 11 (April 2002 – October 2002) consists of the 116th Cavalry Brigade (enhanced separate brigade), Idaho Army National Guard; 76th Infantry Brigade (enhanced separate brigade), Indiana Army National Guard.
 Units from the 34th Infantry Division, Minnesota Army National Guard, also supported SFOR 11.

+Soldiers of the brigade return from Iraq.